-When it’s time to wrap gifts, I always, always run out of gift tags at the last possible minute.
+When it’s time to wrap gifts, I always, always run out of gift bows and tags at the last possible minute.
 I must burn through them when I’m not looking, which means that I usually end up making my own at 10 pm on Christmas Eve.
 A few weeks ago we made some Nordic-inspired cornstarch clay gift tags on Hello Nest, which are simple and beautiful.

 Since Christmas is still a couple weeks away, I decided to play with some clay photo gift tags to round out my stash.
 I love that you can use them to personalize any gift, whether it be for a baby shower, Mother’s Day or birthdays.
 But they’re especially magical with family photos from this year’s Christmas card shoot.

 Make them in color or black and white and write a sweet message on the back.
 Then tie those babies on practically everything you can get your hands on.